Alexiou981/sonicart/README.md

 2019-03-29 (Fri)
 <br>

-The video recording can be found on the URL of the website.
+The video recording was uploaded on Youtube and then embeded on the website.
 <br>

 Week 8 (w/c 2019-03-18)